Polyinosinic:polycytidylic acid

 Polyinosinic:polycytidylic acid (usually abbreviated poly I:C or poly(I:C)) is an immunostimulant.
 It is used in the form of its sodium salt to simulate viral infections.

 Poly I:C is known to interact with toll-like receptor 3 (TLR3), which is expressed at the endosomal membrane of B-cells, macrophages and dendritic cells.
-Poly I:C is structurally similar to double-stranded RNA, which is present in some viruses and is a "natural" stimulant of TLR3.
-Thus, Poly I:C can be considered a synthetic analog of double-stranded RNA and is a common tool for scientific research on the immune system.
+Poly I:C is a kind of double-stranded RNA (dsRNA), which is present in some viruses and is a "natural" stimulant of TLR3.
+Thus, Poly I:C can be considered a synthetic analog of viral dsRNA and is a common tool for scientific research on the immune system.

 Poly I:C has been shown to activate schizophrenia-like behavior in the offspring of pregnant mice, which can be accompanied by decreased GABAergic transmission in the dentate gyrus.

 Chemistry

-Poly I:C is a mismatched double-stranded RNA with one strand being a polymer of inosinic acid, the other a polymer of cytidylic acid.
+Poly I:C is a double-stranded RNA with one strand being a polymer of inosinic acid, the other a polymer of cytidylic acid.
 Hypoxanthine and cytosine form Watson–Crick base pairs, although with less stability than guanine and cytosine base pairing.

 Variants

-Optimization of physicochemical properties of poly I:C has led to generation of derivatives that have increased stability in body fluids (such as polyICLC), or reduced toxicity through reduced stability in body fluids (such as poly I:C_{12}U).
+Optimization of physicochemical properties of poly I:C has led to generation of derivatives that have increased stability in body fluids (such as poly ICLC), or reduced toxicity through reduced stability in body fluids (such as poly I:C_{12}U).